EdSwordsmith/espadeiro.pt/posts/implementing-an-ecs-part-three.md

 ---
-title: Implementing an ECS - Part 3
+title = "Implementing an ECS - Part 3"
-date: 2021-12-27 16:21:27 +0000
+date = 2021-12-27T16:21:27Z
-description: Continuing on my previous post.
+description = "Continuing on my previous post.
 I made my own ECS implementation.
-It worked, but I still wanted to revisit the articles and look for possible improvements.
+It worked, but I still wanted to revisit the articles and look for possible improvements."
 ---

 Continuing on my previous [post](/blog/implementing-an-ecs-part-two).
 I made my own ECS implementation.
 It worked, but I still wanted to revisit the articles and look for possible improvements.